School List – 7 Great Schools with Vet Nutrition Programs

 Methodology

-1. ACVN certified professors: Six out of seven of these schools have staff members who are diplomates with the ACVN.
+1. ACVIM certified professors: Six out of seven of these schools have staff members who are diplomates with the ACVIM.
 That wasn’t clear for one school on our list, the University of Missouri, but that school did have veterinarians on staff that specialized in nutrition.

 2. Nutrition courses: Nearly all of these schools offered a basic course in nutrition and some even had additional electives available.
 A listing of courses were not available for all schools, so this information was simply not verifiable for these.